heremaps/msdkui-android/Documentation/Guides/QuickStart.md

 Let's start by creating a new Android app.
 If you want to integrate the HERE Mobile SDK UI Kit into an existing app, you can skip this step.
 No HERE Mobile SDK or HERE Mobile SDK UI Kit specific code is involved here.
 If you are new to Android development, please follow the guides on [developer.android.com](https://developer.android.com/guide/) to help you get started with the first steps.

-For this Quick Start app, we used Android Studio 3.4.2.
-The minimum supported Android Studio version you can use for development is 3.2 (higher versions are recommended).
+For this Quick Start app, we used Android Studio 3.6.3.

 - Start Android Studio and select _Start a new Android Studio project_.
 - Select an Application name of your choice, for example _HelloMSDKUI_.